MitchMills/Dendron/notes/launch-school.back-end.rb120.lesson-01.oo-book.01-object-model.md

     - dependencies throughout a program mean any changes or bugs can affect entire program

   - OOP is a way to create containers for data so that:
-    - data can be change and manipulated without affecting the entire program
+    - data can be changed and manipulated without affecting the entire program
     - programs become the interaction of many small parts instead of one massive blob of dependencies
 ### OOP Terminology